kayla-manning/election-analysis-2020/posts/final.md

 * The combined data[^demographic-data] for this model only dates back to 1992, which only allows for the model to fit itself with data from 7 previous elections.
 However, each state counts as an individual observation, increasing the total number of observations to 350.
 105, 112, and 133 observations fit the blue, battleground, and red models, respectively.

 * This model independently varies voter turnout and probabilities for each simulation.[^variation] A more sophisticated model would introduce some [correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) between subgroups such as demographics, COVID deaths, or partisan alignment.
 For example, low turnout among suburban women in Wisconsin would likely accompany low turnout among suburban women in Minnesota.
 While this forecast does simulate instances with lower-than-predicted probabilities of voting for either party within each state, the probability of voting for Biden in Wisconsin in a single simulation has no bearing on the probability of voting for Biden in Minnesota.

+* To set a rule for how I classified states, I divided states into blue, red, and battleground states using the 2020 [classifications by the New York Times](https://www.nytimes.com/interactive/2020/us/elections/battleground-states.html).
+Unfortunately, this method does not account for the ideological evolution of states over time.
+For example, Texas reliably voted Republican in all other elections from 1992-2016, but the New York Times classifies as a "battleground state" for 2020.
+Ideally, I would have used historical Texas data to construct the "red state" model.
+If I did that, however, I would either have to (a) make judgment calls for each of the remaining 49 states in each of the 7 elections, or (b) set some other arbitrary rule for the year-by-year classification of states.
+In the end, I elected to follow the imperfect but uniform method of classifying states by their 2020 status.

 ### Conclusion